oyoitaalice/financial-news-sentiment-analysis/data/README_data.md

 # Dataset Download Instructions

-The datasets are **not included** in this repository.
-Download them from Kaggle and place the CSV files in the `/content/` directory when running on Google Colab (or adjust paths for local use).
+The datasets are **included** in this repository in the root folder at /content.
+They can also be downloaded from their source on Kaggle and placed in the `/content/` directory when running on Google Colab (or adjust paths for local use).

 ---